Classroom Organization Tips

 Student supplies

-Every year I seem to come up with a different solution for storing student supplies.
-How we each go about it will vary greatly depending on our current Covid-19 regulations, if students use shared or communal supplies, if you have desks or tables…so many factors to consider.
 At our school, parents pay a fee and teachers purchase class supplies.
-While it’s a lot of work in early September, I love this system because I can buy exactly what my students need and I always have leftover money that I use to buy materials for special projects.
+While it’s a lot of work to do the orders, I love this system because I can buy exactly what my students need and I always have leftover money that I use to buy materials for special projects.

 I have two large tubs in front of my desk.
 One is for finished work and one is for unfinished work.
 Sometimes I collect work and store it elsewhere.
 This happens with journals or math books.
 If it’s something I can mark immediately, they come show me and then it gets put away in the appropriate duotang.